Welcome

 The Objective Approach

 Interpretation focuses on the objective meaning of the language used, rather than the parties' subjective intentions.
-The question is what the contractual words would mean to a reasonable person having all the background knowledge reasonably available to the parties at the time of the contract (Investors Compensation Scheme Ltd v West Bromwich Building Society [1998] 1 WLR 896, per Lord Hoffmann).
+The question is what the contractual words would mean to a reasonable person having all the background knowledge reasonably available to the parties at the time of the contract.
+This background is sometimes called the “matrix of fact”.
+The approach was famously stated in Investors Compensation Scheme Ltd v West Bromwich Building Society [1998] 1 WLR 896.

 Key Term: Objective Interpretation